dotBlueShoes/Quail/README.md

 # FEATURES

 - Use shortcuts
-  > Execute a command specified in a config file by refering to a user-defined command name instead.
+  > Execute a command specified in a config file by referring to a user-defined command name instead.
 - Write even shorter
   > Said user-defined command does not have to be fully written to be matched.
 Be aware Quail will always take the 1st match.
 - Be modular
-  > Supports identifing subprojects and allows for command grouping.
+  > Supports identifying subprojects and allows for command grouping.
 - Define constants
   > Variable-like utility to store strings and use them with different Constants or Commands.
 - Use command queues
   > Run multiple defined commands as if it was a singular quail command.
-- Easly display all commands & queues
+- Easily display all commands & queues
   > Simply run `Quail` with a selected project or a subproject to display it's contents.

 # Examples